adriansahlman/marsh/README.md

   a: <int>              An integer argument.

   b: <float> | [<int>, ...]
-                        A floating point argument or a sequence of ints.
+                        A floating point value or a sequence of ints.

   c: {<str>: <bool>, ...}
                         A dictionary with string keys and bool values.
 If this